Bob Hope (whose primary style was comedy) guest-stars in a dramatic role (albeit not too heavy in this case) on Highway To Heaven.

 And then, of course, there's Richard Belzer, who before becoming Detective John Munch (on Homicide) was most widely known for his stand-up comedy.

-Jamie Bamber 's first TV appearance after leaving Law & Order: UK was as the criminal of the week (or rather one of them) on an episode of CSI: Miami.
-Although he was far less monstrous than most of the bad guys this show has dealt with, it was still unnerving to see him pick up a golf club and bash some poor girl's head in, then act so smug and smarmy with the cops.
-Especially after years of seeing him play varying versions of Nice Guy s, the most recent of which was a heroic by-the-book cop.
+His first role after leaving LOUK was the criminal of the week (or rather one of them) on an episode of CSI: Miami.
+Although he was far less monstrous than most of the bad guys this show has dealt with, it was still unnerving to see him pick up a golf club and bash some poor girl's head in, then try to blame it on his partner, smugly declaring that reasonable doubt as to who was guilty would easily get him acquitted.

 Speaking of TNG, you owe it to yourself to watch the episode of Extras with Patrick Stewart.
 He's got some wonderful ideas for a screenplay.